 Four weeks left to make Empty Homes Tax declaration

-All Vancouver homeowners are required to declare by February 2
+Residential property owners required to declare by February 2

-About the Empty Homes Tax
+Purpose of the Empty Homes Tax

-Our Empty Homes Tax is separate from the provincial government’s Speculation and Vacancy Tax; inquiries regarding the province’s tax may be directed to firstname.lastname@example.org or by calling 1-833-554-2323.
+The City of Vancouver’s Empty Homes Tax is separate from the provincial government’s Speculation and Vacancy Tax; inquiries regarding the province’s tax may be directed to firstname.lastname@example.org or by calling 1-833-554-2323.